alvarouribe/reactjs-shopping-cart/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project shows a basic way to build a reactJS shopping cart.

+## Styles

+Reusable css were implemented in index.css file and component specific styles were added with the style attribute inside the components

 ## Available Scripts

 In the project directory, you can run: